The Morse-Smale Property of the Thurston Spine: Definitions and conventions

 \textbf{Topological Morse functions.} Suppose $M$ is an $n$-dimensional topological manifold.
-A continuous function $f:M\rightarrow \mathbb{R}^{+}$ will be called a \textit{topological Morse function} if the points of $M$ are either regular or critical points with respect to $f$.
-A point $p \in M$ is regular if there is an open neighbourhood $U$ containing $p$, for which $U$ admits a homeomorphic parametrisation by $n$ parameters, one of them being $f$.
-If $p$ is a critical point there exists a $j\in \mathbb{Z}$, $0\leq j\leq n$, called the index of $p$, and a homeomorphic parametrisation of $U$ by parameters $\{x_{1}, \ldots, x_{n}\}$.
-For every point on $U$
+A~continuous function $f\colon M\rightarrow \mathbb{R}_{+}$ will be called a \textit{topological Morse function} if the points of~$M$ are either regular or critical points with respect to $f$.
+A point $x \in M$ is regular if there is an open neighbourhood $U$ containing $x$, for which $U$ admits a homeomorphic parametrisation by $n$ parameters, one of them being $f$.
+If the point $p$ is a critical point, there exists a $j\in \mathbb{Z}$, $0\leq j\leq n$, called the \textit{index} of $p$, and a homeomorphic parametrisation of $U$ by parameters~${\{x_{1}, \dots, x_{n}\}}$ such that for every point in~$U$

-A reference for topological Morse functions is \cite{Morse}.\\
+A reference for topological Morse functions is \cite{Morse}.

-Whenever a metric is needed in this paper, the Weil-Petersson metric will be assumed.
-None of the important concepts are dependent on a specific choice of mapping class group-equivariant metric; in most instances, any other choice would work just as well.\\
+Whenever a metric is needed in this paper, the Weil--Petersson metric will be assumed, and denoted by $\mathbf{g}$.
+None of the important concepts are dependent on a specific choice of mapping class group-equivariant metric; in most instances, any other choice would work just as well.

-The orthogonal complement of a set of gradients of length functions, $\{\nabla L(c)\ |\ c\in C\}$ will be denoted by $\{\nabla L(c)\ |\ c\in C\}^{\perp}$.
-Although a metric is needed to define gradients and orthogonal complements, $\{\nabla L(c)\ |\ c\in C\}^{\perp}$ is independent of a choice of metric.
-This is because it can be defined as a tangent space to the intersection of level sets of length functions.\\
+The orthogonal complement of a set of gradients of length functions, $\{\nabla L(c) \mid c\in C\}$ will be denoted by $\{\nabla L(c) \mid c\in C\}^{\perp}$.
+Although a metric is needed to define gradients and orthogonal complements, $\{\nabla L(c) \mid c\in C\}^{\perp}$ is independent of a choice of metric.
+This is because it can be defined as a tangent space to the intersection of level sets of length functions.